wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     (6) Where the court makes any order under this Act against the personal representative of a deceased spouse or partner (other than an order made under [section 27][133] or [section 28][134]), the property comprised in that order does not form part of the estate of the deceased for the purposes of the [Law Reform (Testamentary Promises) Act 1949][259] or of the [Family Protection Act 1955][260].

-    (7) In proceedings commenced after the death of one of the spouses or partners, [section 94][240] applies instead of this section.
+    (7) In proceedings commenced after the death of one of the spouses or partners, [section 94][241] applies instead of this section.

-    Section 60: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 60: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 60 heading: amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).